alejandrogzi/bed2gtf/README.md

 ### How?
 bed2gtf is basically the reimplementation of C binaries merged in 1 step.
 This tool evaluates the position of k exons in j transcript, calculates start/stop/codon/UTR positions preserving reading frames and adjust the index + 1 (to be compatible with GTF convention).
 The isoforms file works as the refTable in C binaries to map each transcript to their respective gene; however, bed2gtf takes advantage of this and adds an additional "gene" line (to be compatible with other tools).

-### Limitations
-At the time of bed2gtf being publicly available some gaps have not been covered yet.

-1. Biotype.
-As you may know (or not), GTF files specify the gene_biotype of each entry (e.g. protein_coding, processed_pseudogene, snoRNA, etc).
-This is probably the biggest limitation in this release.
-Currently, bed2gtf DOES NOT assume any biotype.
-In future releases will probably be an option to specify the gene_biotype [-b/--biotype] or maybe be included in the isoforms file.

 ### Annex